Frequently Asked Questions

 Q: What is the main benefit of doing the PGCE uplift with St Mary’s University?

-A: The PGCE uplift provides you with the option of further academic study and gaining a recognised international teaching qualification.
-The PGCE is completed in the same time frame as the SCITT programme.
+A: The PGCE uplift provides you with the option of further academic study and gaining an internationally recognised teaching qualification.
+A PGCE also credits 60 points towards a Masters level award.

 Q: The trust operates over a wide area - can an applicant specify where they'd like to be placed?